 24.So, the children went in and possessed the land, and you subdued before them the inhabitants of the land, the Canaanites, and you gave them into their hand, with their kings and the peoples of the land, to do with them as they pleased.

-26.But they were disobedient and rebelled against you, and they cast your law behind their backs and murdered your prophets who testified against them to turn them back to you; yea, they committed great blasphemies.
+26.But they were disobedient and rebelled against you, and they cast your law behind their back and murdered your prophets who testified against them to turn them back to you; yea, they committed great blasphemies.

 27.So, you delivered them into the hand of their enemies, and they oppressed them.
-And in the time of their distress, they cried out to you, and you heard from heaven, and according to your abundant mercies, you gave them saviors, and they delivered them from the hand of their oppressors.
+And in the time of their distress, they cried out to you, and you heard from heaven, and according to your abundant mercies, you gave them saviors, and they delivered them from the hand of their enemies.

 28.But when they had rest, they returned to doing evil before you, and you abandoned them into the hand of their enemies, and they ruled over them.
-Yet, when they repented and cried out to you, then you heard from heaven and many times delivered them according to your abundant mercies.
+Yet, when they repented and cried out to you, you heard from heaven and many times delivered them according to your abundant mercies.

 Nehemiah 10